C2-DPO: Constrained Controlled Direct Preference Optimization

+In this paper, we start with a counter-intuitive observation about \texttt{DPO}: the \texttt{DPO} loss can be derived from an alternative optimization problem that imposes the KL penalty only on in-sample responses - those present in the preference dataset - rather than on the full output distribution, as done in traditional RLHF.
+We show that this subtle shift has a significant implication: the alternative optimization problem incentivizes in-sample probability reduction in DPO.
+We formally prove that under the optimal solution to this new problem, both preferred and rejected responses tend to decrease in probability.
+This phenomenon, while counter-intuitive, mirrors recent findings about DPO behavior (e.g.,~\citealt{nemotron,ppo_vs_dpo,smaug,distilled_DPO,xiao2024caldpo,AIPO,sppo,APO}), and is referred to as {\em likelihood displacement} by~\cite{razin2025unintentional}.
+We then show that the above in-sample probability reduction phenomenon is {\em shared among DPO extensions/successors} by developing a simple classification framework that unifies the family of DPO-style algorithms.

-We evaluate the effectiveness of our set of constraint in enhancing preference alignment.
-Across two standard datasets and three with up to 13B parameters, \texttt{C-3DPO} outperforms vanilla \texttt{DPO} and several other baselines, delivering higher-quality final models when assessed holistically on the standard MT Benchmark~\cite{mt_bench}.
+Leaning on these insights, we propose a family of constraints that provably control likelihood displacement in DPO-style algorithms.
+The constraints are designed to limit the movement of winner-loser probability mass between the reference and target policies.
+Our proposed algorithm, Constrained Controlled DPO (\texttt{C2-DPO}), optimizes the \texttt{DPO} objective under these constraints, has a meaningful RLHF interpretation, and requires no extra computation.
+We evaluate the effectiveness of our constraints in enhancing preference alignment across two datasets and three models with up to 13B parameters, and show that \texttt{C2-DPO} outperforms vanilla \texttt{DPO} and several other baselines, delivering higher-quality final models when assessed holistically on the standard MT-Bench dataset~\citep{mt_bench}.